General Information about the Freshpak Salt Pans Ultra

 - Very little wildlife can exist here during the harsh dry season of strong hot winds and surface salt water, but following a rain the pan becomes an important habitat for migrating animals including wildebeest and one of Africa’s biggest zebra populations.

 - After the dry winter season there can be extreme conditions on the pans.
-Strong, dusty and hot headwinds winds, daily high temperatures above 35 degrees, headache inducing snow like white sand, a relentless beating sun and believe it or not; chilly nights.
+Strong, dusty and hot winds, daily high temperatures above 35 degrees, headache inducing snow like white sand, a relentless beating sun and believe it or not; chilly nights.
 Did we mention no visible landmarks for miles?

 - Many parts of the pans are only accessible by foot.